janverschelde/PHCpack/src/doc/source/options.rst

    y :  0.00000000000000E+00   0.00000000000000E+00
    s :  0.00000000000000E+00   0.00000000000000E+00
   == err :  0.000E+00 = rco :  1.863E-01 = res :  0.000E+00 ==

+After launching the program as ``phc -p`` the user can determine the working precision.
+This happens differently for the two types of homotopies, depending on whether the parameter is natural or artificial:

+1. For a natural parameter homotopy like the sweep, the user will be prompted explicitly to choose between double, double double, or quad double precision.

+2. For an artificial parameter homotopy, the user can determine the working precision at the construction of the homotopy.

+In both types of homotopies, natural parameter and aritificial parameter, the user can preset the working precision respectively to double double or quad double, calling the program as ``phc -p2`` or as ``phc -p4``.

 phc -q : Tracking Solution Paths with incremental read/write
 ------------------------------------------------------------